Otard95/p5-First-Project/README.md

-# p5-First-Project
+# p5*js Testing Ground

-First project using p5*js testing out the features
+This is a place for myself to test out all of p5's functions, and get familiar with drawing to the canvas.
+It also doubles as a collection of examples for later reference.